 VA loans are typically available to those who meet the following qualifications:

-- Eligible military service (Typically 2 years active duty or 6 years in the Reserves or Guard.
-See our eligibility guide.)
+- Eligible military service (typically 2 years on active duty or 6 years in the Reserves or National See our eligibility guide)

 - A credit score of 620 or higher (although some lenders accept lower scores)